dylanhhu/cmsc14200-checkers/README.md

 Final project for UChicago class CMSC 14200.
 Project members: Aidan Parker, Dylan Hu, Kevin Gugelmann, and Junfei Sun.

+This project implements the board game checkers in Python.
+We have achieved a fully integrated implementation with a backend game logic that functions with a frontend (GUI or TUI) and bot.

 ## Project Responsibilities

 * Game logic - Dylan Hu